 Asbury Park Inn Review: Luxury on the Jersey Shore

 NOTE (April 2019): Unfortunately, it seems that the Asbury Park Inn has closed.
-If you are looking for the best Asbury Park hotel, check out the The Asbury Hotel.
+Instead, check out this list of Asbury Park hotels.

 Here is my Asbury Park Inn review.
 I stayed at this historic Asbury Park, New Jersey, bed and breakfast during my weekend on the Jersey Shore with Erin of 10 Miles Behind Me.

 Almost every summer during my childhood, my mom, dad, brother, and I would take a vacation to the Jersey Shore.
 We’d all pile into the station wagon – and later the minivan – and make the three-hour drive south to Wildwood, New Jersey, where we’d crowd into a room for a week at the same simple motel.
 I still remember the scratchy, pastel bedspreads and the damp smell that always hung in the air.

 Luckily for me, the accommodations for my December trip to the Jersey Shore – the first time I’d been back since college – couldn’t have been more different.
 The Asbury Park Inn, where my friend Erin and I spent the first night of our two-night stay, is a luxury bed and breakfast located just blocks away from the city’s famous beach and boardwalk as well as restaurants, bars, shops, and galleries.